-It is proven that having a partner can motivate us to workout more regularly (see Köhler effect).
-Find a partner and workout together regularly: It will keep you accountable and allow you to share the journey to fitness together.
+It is proven that having a partner can motivate us to work out more regularly (see the Köhler effect).
+Find a partner and work out together regularly: It will keep you accountable and allow you to share the journey to fitness together.
 You could also find several friends to do different activities together!
-If you don't any name in mind, Hong Kong has social groups or apps like Meetup where you can find buddies for activities such as hiking, running and more!
+If you don't have any name in mind, Hong Kong has social groups or apps like Meetup where you can find buddies for activities such as hiking, running, and more!

 There are currently many apps and online videos to guide you through exercises such as Pilates and yoga, and the sessions often only last 5-10 minutes.
 Check out this guide to find out more!

 If you hate the heat and breaking a sweat, this one is for you.
-Skating is a great form of low impact cardio exercise.
+Skating is a great form of low-impact cardio exercise.
 You get the whole body moving and can improve your overall balance, without having to sweat in the hot humid Hong Kong weather or be short of breath.
 There are 6 large ice rinks in Hong Kong.
 Currently, local ice rinks are closed following the Prevention and Control of Disease Ordinance but check official guidelines for the latest information.
-In the meantime, perhaps you could consider getting a pair of roller skates and go skate around parks!
+In the meantime, perhaps you could consider getting a pair of roller skates and going skating around parks!

 A bonus one.
 This one isn’t necessarily a form of exercise, but more like a state of mind.
 When you are bored at home, try to imagine being a kid again, and get up and shake and wobble a bit, or do an extra twirl, rather than staying seated on the couch.
 You could also imagine the house as an obstacle course and play a game of ‘the floor is lava’.
 This could be fun to play with your children too!
 Just beware of any breakables before getting started!